Two-dimensional delta-Bose gas: skew-product relative motions: Introduction

-where $z_j\in \Bbb C$ stands for the position of the $j$-th particle.
-The simplest relation between \eqref{def:L} and \eqref{def:H} occurs when there are only two particles in the delta-Bose gas.
-In this case, a straightforward change of variables shows that $\ms L$ describes the dynamics of the relative motion $z=z_2-z_1$, and the complementary dynamics are the Laplacian $\Delta_{z'}/4$ satisfied by the center of mass $z'=(z_2+z_1)/2$.
-Specifically, as in \cite{BC:2D}, we write
+where $z_j\in \Bbb C$ is the position of the $j$-th particle.
+The simplest relation between \eqref{def:L} and \eqref{def:H} occurs when $N=2$.
+In this case, a straightforward change of variables shows that $\ms L$ defines the dynamic of the relative motion $z=z_2-z_1$, and the complementary dynamic is given by $-\Delta_{z'}/4$ for the center of mass $z'=(z_2+z_1)/2$ (cf. \cite[Proposition~2.5]{C:DBG3+}).
+Henceforth, the {\bf relative motion} will also refer to the operator $\ms L$.